 she is amazing. and . there are so many good ideas floating around!

 I love to do crafts to keep my sanity.
-Being a stay at home mom is never easy, so crafting helps me feel some accomplishment!
+Being a stay at home mom is never easy, so crafting helps me feel a little more accomplishment!
 As you may see, I am not a pro by any means, but I like to try.

 I also have a small vinyl business.
 I love to design and create new ways to use vinyl.